Tatsukuma Ushijima: Early career

 He was born in Kumamoto, Kumamoto Prefecture, Japan, a son of refiners family.
 After training in Kyushin-ryū jujutsu during his childhood, he began judo at the age of 15.

 Ushijima won both the second and third All-Japan judo championships.
 He retired from competition in 1934 following a harsh bout of clonorchiasis and a string of losses.

 China

 In the 1940s, Ushijima visited Beijing and competed in the local style of shuai jiao.
-He fought fist against famed practitioner Zhang Hongyu in a mixed match, hosted under shuai jiao rules but wearing judogi, in three consecutive rounds.
+He fought first against famed practitioner Zhang Hongyu in a mixed match, hosted under shuai jiao rules but wearing judogi, in three consecutive rounds.
 Ushijima won quickly the first round, throwing Hongyu with his superior grips, but in the second, after Hongyu evaded him with circling and feints, Ushujima overcommitted and was thrown.
 In the third and final, Hongyu captured the fatigued Ushijima's back and held onto him, ultimately throwing him with a double leg takedown from behind.